Why is this initiative important?

-The audit will be informed by existing government policy, including:
+The review was informed by existing government policy, including:

-The audit will cover foods and drinks provided to inpatients and aged care residents in Victorian public hospitals and Victorian public sector residential aged care facilities:
+The review covered foods and drinks provided to inpatients and aged care residents in Victorian public hospitals and Victorian public sector residential aged care facilities:

 - At the bedside – via the general inpatient/resident menu (Full Ward Diet) and

 - Through retail food outlets (in house) and vending machines located in health services